.

 oppress, oppressed, oppressing, oppresses.transitive verbs

-to keep down by any and all means; unjust use of force by authority (a people who were oppressed by tyranny); to weigh heavily on (poverty oppresses the spirit); compare repress
+to keep down by any and all means, such as defraud, to wrong another in some way, to deceive someone, to violate another in some way; unjust use of force by authority (a people who were oppressed by tyranny); see George Orwell's quotes; to weigh heavily on (poverty oppresses the spirit); compare repress

 oppression.noun,.plural.oppressions